 Piazza del Duomo - Firenze

 Medieval and Renaissance statues and reliefs in marble, bronze and silver of the greatest artists of the time.
-You will discover masterpieces of Arnolfo, Ghiberti, Donatello, Luca della Robbia, Antonio Pollaiolo, Verrocchio, Michelangelo.
+You will discover erpieces of Arnolfo, Ghiberti, Donatello, Luca della Robbia, Antonio Pollaiolo, Verrocchio, Michelangelo.

-For more information and reservations, please visit the website of the Museum or contact Villa La Massa.
+For further information and reservation please contact Villa La Massa.